xhawk18/promise-cpp/Readme.md

 # C++ promise/A+ library in Javascript styles.

-## Usage
+## What is promise-cpp ?

+Promise-cpp is header only library that implements promise/A+ standard.

-   Promise-cpp is header only and easy to use, just #include "promise.hpp" is enough.
+Promise-cpp is easy to use, just #include "promise.hpp" is enough.
 With promise-cpp, you can resolve or reject any type of data without writing complex template code.

 Promise-cpp is designed to built by c++11 compilers and almost no dependencies.
 Although some of the examples are linked against boost library, promise-cpp itself is absolutely workable without boost library and can be used together with other asynchronized libraries.

+Promise-cpp can be the base component in event-looped asychronized programming, which is NOT std::promise.

 ## Examples